 The 33-villa property is intimate and relaxed — ideal for unwinding after the hecticness of planning a wedding.
 One of the highlights of the COMO Cocoa Island is the COMO Shambhala Retreat, the wellness center that offers spa treatments, yoga classes, and even nutrition consultations.

 Another is the Ufaa restaurant, which serves Indian-meets-Mediterranean cuisine made from local ingredients.
 Private dinners on the beach can be organized, too, which is a popular option among couples.

 Beyond wellness and dining, there are plenty of activities to keep guests entertained, from private boat charters for snorkeling trips, windsurfing lessons, and whale-shark-watching tours.

 Best for Nightlife: W Maldives

 As many of the resorts in the Maldives are on their own islands, the nightlife is typically relegated to the on-site bar or restaurant at any given hotel.
 But for W Maldives, partying is part of its DNA, so guests have plenty of options when it comes to fun after sundown.
-There are six dining and drinking options at the resort, including the bars WET (noted for its swim-up bar) and SIP (which has a DJ spinning lounge beats), but the club-like atmosphere can be found all across the property.
+There are five dining and drinking options at the resort, including the bars WET (noted for its swim-up bar) and SIP (which has a DJ spinning lounge beats), but the club-like atmosphere can be found all across the property.